Bernd Freytag von Loringhoven: Berlin 1945

 Loringhoven's last assignment was as a staff officer responsible for the preparation of reports for Adolf Hitler.
 This work required a constant presence in Hitler's entourage.
 After 23 April 1945, when Hitler's communications staff began to desert, he had to improvise and he based his intelligence reports on information he was able to gather from the Allied news agencies Reuters and the BBC.
 Hitler was not aware of this.

 In the evening of 29 April, he left the Führerbunker with Gerhard Boldt and Lieutenant-Colonel Rudolf Weiss.
 That morning, Loringhoven had approached Krebs and asked if he and Boldt could leave Berlin and "return to the fighting troops".
 Krebs talked to Burgdorf to get his advice.
 Burgdorf approved but indicated that they should take his assistant, Weiss.
 Hitler was approached for his approval at midday.
 Surprisingly, he asked many questions and offered his advice.
 Hitler asked, "How are you going to get out of Berlin?"
 When Loringhoven mentioned finding a boat, Hitler became enthusiastic and advised, "You must get an electric boat, because that does not make any noise and you can get through the Russian lines."
 When he agreed that an electric boat would be best but added that, if necessary, they might have to use a different craft, Hitler was suddenly exhausted.
 He shook hands limply with each of them and quickly dismissed the group.

 All three men left the Reich Chancellery grounds, first crawling and then running under fire to the Tiergarten.
-From there the men made it to the Zoo station.
+From there the men reached the Zoo station.
 It had taken them hours to get that far.
 Loringhoven had packed some food, maps and carried a machine-pistol for the journey.
-The men had been tasked with trying to reach General Walther Wenck's Twelfth Army, tell of dire situation and request relief for Berlin.
-The men made it to Pichelsdorf where they obtained a boat from some Hitler Youth and then headed south on the Havel river.
+The men had been tasked with trying to reach General Walther Wenck's Twelfth Army, tell of the dire situation and request relief for Berlin.
+The men reached Pichelsdorf where they obtained a boat from some Hitler Youth and then headed south on the Havel river.
 By 3 May, Weiss had become separated from his companions and was captured.
-Loringhoven and Boldt changed into civilian clothes and made it to Wittenberg where they registered under false names at a camp.
-They soon left and made it to the Elbe river, which they crossed by boat.
+Loringhoven and Boldt changed into civilian clothes and reached Wittenberg where they registered under false names at a camp.
+They soon left and reached the Elbe river, which they crossed by boat.
 Then after swimming across the Mulde river, the two men went their separate ways.